DAIC-tud/docs/content/en/tutorials/apptainer/index.md

 annoy
 ```

-Now, it is time to create the container definition file.
+Now, it is time to create the container definition file `Apptainer.def`.
 One option is to base the image on `condaforge/miniforge`, which is a minimal Ubuntu installation with `conda` preinstalled at `/opt/conda`:

 ```bash
 Bootstrap: docker